psithepyro/futpick/README.md

 npm install
 ```

-This will install all required Node.js packages for the backend and frontend (if applicable).
+This will install all required Node.js packages for the backend and frontend.

 ---